 This palatable museum is housed in what was once the city's Town Hall, right in downtown Boca.
 Operated by the Boca Raton Historical Society, it features exhibits that highlight the town's rich history, and acts as the local welcome center.

 Insider's tip: The museum is open Wednesday through Saturday from 10am to 4pm.

 Address: 71 North Federal Highway, Boca Raton, Florida

-While not technically located in Boca, this unique attraction is worth the 10-mile trek to Coconut Creek.
+While not technically located in Boca, this unique attraction is one of the highlights of nearby Coconut Creek, and it's worth the 10-mile trek.
 Come face to beautiful wing with a graphium agamemnon, or admire the colorful archaeoprepona demophon, all while being serenaded by the sounds of classical music mixed with trickling waterfalls and the sweet scent of fresh roses.

 With over 20,000 species in the aviaries and gardens, there's no shortage of fascinating wildlife to enjoy.
 No matter which way you move your eyes, you're bound to see at least 12 gorgeous butterflies flitter into view.
 Visitors can feed lorikeets, gawk at the large (and loud) macaws, and cross a wobbly suspension bridge over the Butterfly World Lake.
 Or, they can cool off under the misty tunnel in the Tropical Rainforest Aviary.

-Opened in 1988 by butterfly enthusiast Ronald Boender, this attraction's main goal is twofold: 1.
-To educate the public about butterflies and 2.
-To support the founder's off-site research to protect endangered species.
+Opened in 1988 by butterfly enthusiast Ronald Boender, this attraction's main goal is twofold: first, to educate the public about butterflies and second, to support the founder's off-site research to protect endangered species.
 Staff have raised over a million butterflies to date.